KSSidll/Arru/docs/export.md

 - Choose the export structure based on your specific needs and the tools you plan to use with the exported data.
   - The Raw CSV export maintains table separation, which may be useful for direct database imports or when working with large datasets.
   - The Compact CSV export provides a denormalized view of the data, which can be convenient for data analysis or when a single-file export is preferred.
+  - The JSON export provides a denormalized view of the data, which can be convenient for data analysis or when a single-file export is preferred.

 ## Export Structures